 Another recent success is Afreada, which was launched in December 2015 in London by Nancy Adimora.
 In two years, it has grown to become a pan-African publication, attracting writers from Nigeria, Ghana, South Africa and Kenya.
 Readership is primarily from Nigeria, but huge traffic comes from the United Kingdom and North America.
 “There is an agent and publisher bias in general storytelling, especially when it comes to African stories,” says Adimora.
 “African stories can be a lot more than about poverty.
 Just the little mundane things can make great stories.”

-As for Temitope Adeiye, she felt “in love” when she came across “Hungry,” a short story by Edwin Madu in Afreada.
+As for Temitope Adeiye, she fell “in love” when she came across “Hungry,” a short story by Edwin Madu in Afreada.
 A recent graduate with a master’s of literature from the University of Lagos, Adeiye explains that “the detail showed a level of freedom that excited me about how a story could connect with what I see around me every day without getting parts of it edited for and by some person who doesn’t get it.”
 In 2015, one of Madu’s stories was longlisted for the Awele Creative Trust Award.

 Saraba has become a particularly impressive launching pad for a number of its 200-plus contributors.
 Kenyan Okwiri Oduor’s short story “My Father’s Head” won the Caine Prize for African Writing in 2014, the same year she was first published by Saraba.
 Nigerian journalist and writer Abubakar Adam Ibrahim’s novel Season of Crimson Blossoms won the 2016 NLNG Nigeria Prize for Literature, Africa’s largest literary jackpot at $100,000.
 Kenyan Clifton Gachagua’s collection of poetry Madman at Kilifi won the Sillerman First Book Prize for African Poets.
 And the 2017 debut novel by Nigeria’s Ayobami Adebayo, Stay With Me, was described in a New York Times book review as “stunning.”